QuickNS/azure-data-share-automation/Readme.md

 The simplest process is to run the script using your AZ CLI credentials which requires no setup.

-However, if you do want to run in the context of a service principal account, you should create a `.env` file in the `python` folder and add the following values:
+However, if you do want to run in the context of a service principal account, you should create a `source.env` file in the `python` folder and add the following values:

 ```env
 AZURE_CLIENT_ID=client_id